 Full Disclosure Principle

-Full disclosure principle is relevant to materiality concept.
-It requires that all material information has to be disclosed in the financial statements either on the face of the financial statements or in the notes to the financial statements.
+Full disclosure principle is related to materiality concept.
+Companies need to disclose only material information in the financial statements either on the face or in the notes to the financial statements.
+Material information is that which can be expected to influence decisions made by the users of financial statements.

 - Significant events occurring after the date of the financial statements but before the issue of financial statements (i.e. events after the balance sheet date) need to be disclosed.